 Let us Discussed some of the major differences between Treasury Bills vs Bonds:

 - Treasury bills are short term money market instruments whereas Treasury Bonds are long term capital market instruments.

 - Treasury bills are issued at a discounted price whereas Treasury Bonds pay interest every six months to holders of a bond.

 - Treasury bills mature in a year or less whereas Treasury bonds have a maturity greater than 10 years.

-- Return on investment is low in Treasury bills instruments due to shorter maturity period ahead return on investment is higher in Treasury Bonds due longer maturity period.
+- Return on investment is low in Treasury bills instruments due to shorter maturity period ahead return on investment is higher in Treasury Bonds due to longer maturity period.

-- A risk associated with T-Bills is low as compared to T-Bonds due to shorter maturity period.
+- A risk associated with T-Bills is low as compared to T-Bonds due to a shorter maturity period.

 Treasury Bills vs Bonds Comparison Table